Tē Taea, Ka Kore Anō | Understanding FASD

 The IQ range for all on the spectrum is from 20 – 130.
 Approximately 20% of those diagnosed in New Zealand have an intellectual disability, defined as an IQ below 70.
 This qualifies them for Disability Support Services – if an IQ of under 70 cannot be proven, individuals are currently not eligible for DSS.

-However, IQ is not the only measure of brain function – people affected by FASD can have an ‘average’ or even quite high IQ, but are seriously affected by deficits in their adaptive and executive functioning.
-For this reason FASD-CAN and others advocate for a change in the criteria for DSS.
+However, IQ is not the only measure of brain function – people affected by FASD can have an ‘average’ or even quite high IQ, but are seriously challenged by deficits in their adaptive and executive functioning.
+For this reason FASD-CAN and others advocate for a change in the eligibility criteria for DSS.

 Learn the Basics – Webinar